ConvertAPI/convertapi-automator/README.md

 ### Command line arguments

 #### --secret
 Your convertapi.com secret.
+If not set CONVERTAPI_SECRET environment variable will be used.
 Can be obtained from https://www.convertapi.com/a for free.

 _Example:_